The sun also rises, and the sun goes down, And hastens to the place where it arose.(Ecclesiastes 1:5) NKJV

 - We can believe what we see with our own eyes.

-Occam’s razor is a philosophical tenet which is the epitome of delusion, the scientific embodiment of willful ignorance, an excuse to ignore the truth whenever it’s inconvenient.
+Occam’s razor is a philosophical tenet which epitomizes the strong delusion (the scientific embodiment of willful ignorance) which is an excuse to ignore the truth whenever it’s inconvenient.
 It’s a major deity in the atheist pantheon, the subject of a lot of special pleading.– Occam’s razor, definition

 We need your financial help but Mattymatica isn’t a religious organization, charity or new age cult.

 If you need to belong somewhere, find a local church.
 If you’d like to help, please consider donating to our Church.